-The net benefit provisions apply when a "non-Canadian" (e.g., an "entity" that is not Canadian-controlled)
+The Investment Canada Act (ICA) applies when a "non-Canadian" (e.g., an "entity" that is not Canadian-controlled):

-- · establishes a new business in Canada - proposes to acquire control directly or indirectly of an existing Canadian business
+- · establishes a new business in Canada, or - · proposes to acquire control -- directly or indirectly -- of an existing Canadian business.

-"Canadian business" is defined in the ICA as a business carried on in Canada that has
+"Canadian business" is defined in the ICA as a business carried on in Canada that has:

-- · a place of business in Canada - an individual or individuals in Canada who are employed or self-employed in connection with the business - assets in Canada used in carrying on the business
+- · a place of business in Canada, - · an individual or individuals in Canada who are employed or self-employed in connection with the business, and - · assets in Canada used in carrying on the business.